-- 37 Climate change has exacerbated drought, which could have has significant implications for the achievement of the Sustainable 38 Development Goals (SDGs) (Lindoso et al., 2018).
-Among the 17 SDGs proposed outlined in the 2030 Agenda, at least 5 of themfive are directly associated withlinked to drought, including: Goal 6 "Clean water and sanitation", Goal 11 "Sustainable 39 cities and communities", Goal 12 "Responsible production and consumption", Goal 13 "Climate action", and Goal 15 "Life 40 41 on land" (Zhang et al., 2019; Nilsson et al., 2016).
-Flash droughts, characterized by rapid onset and intensification, have 42 recently gained increasing recognition byamong hydrologist and general public worldwide globally (Yuan et al., 2023).
-These 43 have a significantly impact on the terrestrial ecosystem productivity, photosynthesis, and latent heat flux of 44 the ecosystem fluxes (Zhang et al., 2020a; Yang et al., 2023).
-The impacts effects of flash droughts are not only reflected felt during the events but also have persist in their aftermath, with legacy effects post the events drought (Liu et al., 2023/2023a).
-45 Recovery time, defining defined as the duration required for an ecosystem requires to recoverreturn to its pre-drought state, 46 is a fundamental aspect of ecological resilience (Schwalm et al., 2017; Wu et al., 2017).
-HRecovery time is related to ecological 47 48 states thresholds, as it may trigger a critical "tipping point" in the that lead to shifts into new ecosystem leading to a transition 49 to a new state (Lenton et al., 2008).
-With the anticipation expectation of more frequent and severe flash droughts in the future 50 (Sreeparvathy & Srinivas, 2022), it is of paramount importance to explore exploring post-flash drought recovery trajectories is 51 of paramount importance (Jiao et al., 2021).
-Drought recovery characteristics have been widely extensively observed at the ecosystem scale, usually determined 52 53 throughtypically using tree ring records, productivity or greenness observation measurements, and satellite retrieval data (Gazol 54 et al., 2017; Kannenberg et al., 2019).
-These studies have foundidentified varied recovery times across different regions and ecosystems.
-For different ecosystem types, grasslands have a Grasslands exhibit longer recovery timetimes compared to other 55 56 land covers types due to their shallow-rooted plants and lower soil water retention capacity (Hao et al., 2023).
-In contrast, 57 the Conversely, recovery time in croplands is more susceptible to interference influenced by human farming systems practices (Darnhofer et al., 2016).
-For In forests, mixed forests eantend to recover more quickly, whilewhereas deciduous broadleaf 58 59 forests have the longest recovery timeperiods (He et al., 2018).
-When comparing hydro-meteorological conditions, also 60 play a role, with semi-arid and semi-humid regions have aexperiencing longer recovery time compared to times than humid 61 and arid regions (Zhang et al., 2021).
-The longer recovery time in semi-arid and semi-humid regions may be related to the specific challenges these regions face, such as soil conditions, water availability, and climatic variability (Huxman et al., 2004; 62 Zhang et al., 2021).
-63 - However, the contribution of driving factors in flash drought recovery remains unclear in previous.
-Some studies.
-For example, some results reveal indicate that the background value, drought return interval, post-drought meteor-hydrological conditions, and drought attributes (such as duration, intensity, etc.) play an important role) are critical in regulating drought recovery (Kannenberg et al., 2020).
-This may be due to the fact that the lower the Lower background value, the may result in more severe the damage to the ecosystem, the more, abnormal thepost-drought meteor-hydrological conditions after drought, and the longer the required drought recovery timetimes (Fu et al., 2017).
-Greater drought intensity and longer duration can lead to substantial droughtsignificant ecosystem losses (Godde et al., 2019).
-Additionally, more favorable post-drought meteor-hydrological conditions (e.g., increased precipitation and suitable temperature) increase improve the probabilitychance of complete recovery (Jiao et al., 2021).
-The Plant physiological regulation of plants response, including alterations changes in leaf water potential and phenology, also playsplay a crucial role in this the recovery process (Miyashita et al., 2005).
+34 Climate change has exacerbated drought, which has significant implications for achievement the Sustainable Development

+35 Goals (SDGs) (Lindoso et al., 2018).
+Among the 17 SDGs outlined in the 2030 Agenda, at least five are directly linked to 36 drought: Goal 6 "Clean water and sanitation", Goal 11 "Sustainable cities and communities", Goal 12 "Responsible production 37 and consumption", Goal 13 "Climate action", and Goal 15 "Life on land" (Zhang et al., 2019; Nilsson et al., 2016).
+Flash 38 droughts, characterized by rapid onset and intensification, have gained increasing recognition among hydrologist and general 39 public globally (Yuan et al., 2023).
+These events significantly impact terrestrial ecosystem productivity, photosynthesis, and 40 latent heat fluxes (Zhang et al., 2020a; Yang et al., 2023).
+The effects of flash droughts are not only felt during the events but 41 also persist in their aftermath, with legacy effects post-drought (Liu et al., 2023a).
+Recovery time-defined as the duration required for an ecosystem to return to its pre-drought state, is a fundamental aspect of ecological resilience (Schwalm et al., 42 2017; Wu et al., 2017).
+Recovery time is related to ecological thresholds, as it may trigger a critical "tipping point" that lead 43 44 to shifts into new ecosystem state (Lenton et al., 2008).
+With the expectation of more frequent and severe flash droughts in the 45 future (Sreeparvathy & Srinivas, 2022), exploring post-flash drought recovery trajectories is of paramount importance (Jiao et al., 2021).
+46

+Drought recovery characteristics have been extensively observed at the ecosystem scale, typically using tree ring records, 47 48 productivity or greenness measurements, and satellite data (Gazol et al., 2017; Kannenberg et al., 2019).
+These studies have 49 identified varied recovery times across regions and ecosystems.
+Grasslands exhibit longer recovery times compared to other land covers types due to shallow-rooted plants and lower soil water retention capacity (Hao et al., 2023).
+Conversely, recovery 50 51 in croplands is more influenced by human farming practices (Darnhofer et al., 2016).
+In forests, mixed forests tend to recover 52 more quickly, whereas deciduous broadleaf forests have the longest recovery periods (He et al., 2018).
+Hydro-meteorological 53 conditions also play a role, with semi-arid and semi-humid regions experiencing longer recovery times than humid and arid 54 regions (Zhang et al., 2021).
+The longer recovery time in semi-arid and semi-humid regions may be related to the specific 55 challenges these regions face, such as soil conditions, water availability, and climatic variability (Huxman et al., 2004; Zhang 56 et al., 2021).

+57 However, the contribution of driving factors in flash drought recovery remains unclear.
+Some studies indicate that background 58 value, drought return interval, post-drought meteor-hydrological conditions, and drought attributes (such as duration, intensity) 59 are critical in regulating recovery (Kannenberg et al., 2020).
+Lower background value may result in more severe damage, 60 abnormal post-drought meteor-hydrological conditions, and longer recovery times (Fu et al., 2017).
+Greater drought intensity 61 and longer duration can lead to significant ecosystem losses (Godde et al., 2019).
+Favorable post-drought meteor-hydrological 62 conditions (e.g., increased precipitation and suitable temperature) improve the chance of complete recovery (Jiao et al., 2021).
+63 Plant physiological response, including changes in leaf water potential and phenology, also play a crucial role in the recovery 64 process (Miyashita et al., 2005).